DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

   - All remaining data fields consist of a data type followed by a `:` colon delimiter and data values. `type:value(s)`

-  - Data values are given either as as one or more pre-defined character codes to indicate certain states/conditions or as numeric values, which are separated by a `,` comma delimiter when more than one is present.
+  - Data values are given as one or more pre-defined character codes to indicate certain states/conditions or as numeric values, which are separated by a `,` comma delimiter when more than one is present.
 Numeric values are also in a pre-defined order and units of measure.

   - The first (Machine State) and second (Current Position) data fields are always included in every report.

   - Assume any following data field may or may not exist and can be in any order.
 The `$10` status report mask setting can alter what data is present and certain data fields can be reported intermittently (see descriptions for details.)

-  - The `$13` report inches settings alters the units of some data values. `$13=0` false indicates mm-mode, while `$13=1` true indicates inch-mode reporting.
+  - The `$13` report inches settings; alters the units of some data values. `$13=0` false indicates mm-mode, while `$13=1` true indicates inch-mode reporting.
 Keep note of this setting and which report values can be altered.

 - **Data Field Descriptions:**